-“Culture, Capital and the Gender Gap in Political Economy Preferences: Evidence from Meghalaya’s Tribes”, with Nikhar Gaikwad (Yale University).
+“Culture, Capital & the Gender Gap in Political Economy Preferences: Evidence from Meghalaya’s Tribes,” with Nikhar Gaikwad (Columbia University), Under Review.

-Forthcoming – “Land Rights Without Law: Property Rights Institutions, Growth, & Development in India,” in Law and Development in India, Tom Heller & Erik Jensen, Eds.
+Forthcoming – “Land Rights Without Law: Property Rights Institutions, Growth, & Development in India,” in Law and Development in India, T. Heller & E. Jensen, Eds.
 Oxford University Press India.

 2009 – “Land Rights Without Laws: Understanding Property Rights Institutions, Growth, & Development in Rural India,” CDDRL Working Paper No. 98, February 2009.

 2006 – “Audacious Institutions: Negotiating land tenure in pre-conflict Sri Lanka, Putting Land First?
 Exploring the Links Between Land & Poverty.
 Conference Proceedings: 6th Annual Symposium on Land & Poverty in Sri Lanka.
 Centre for Poverty Analysis, Colombo.